Using poison is one of the easiest methods of mouse control; there is no doubt about that.

 6. Difficult To Correctly Dispose Of The Mouse

-Simply put, if you do not know where the mouse has died, then you cannot safely dispose of it.
+If you do not know where the mouse has died, you cannot safely dispose of it.

 Disposing of a dead mouse is an important step in your mouse control plans.